amos1969/python-book/chapter02/outputting_to_shell.rst

 thing we are going to do is make Python tell us a story, in other words we're going to get it to output some text and other things.

+So we are going to use this to make the program output some text in the Python shell, initially we are going to start with the simplest possible program which just outputs some text like we did in the previous section.

+.. activecode:: hello_world_01
+   :nocanvas:
+   :caption: The Hello World Program
+   :language: python

+   print("Hello world!")

+If we run this it will just output the text which is between the two quote marks **"**.
+In technical terms this is a **string**, which is a piece of text that we can output, manipulate or pass to some other part of the program, so that it can do stuff to it.